 Want to work through exercises focused on a specific topic?
 Start an exercise path!

 An Exercise Path is a series of exercises focused around a specific topic.
 When you've selected an exercise path, you'll start recieving recommendations for exercises in that path instead of the exercises from your chosen skill level.
-Once you've received all the exercises in your active path, you'll go back to receiving exercises from your skill level ().
+Once you've worked through a path, you'll continue receiving exercises from your skill level (currently ).